intelligent-soft-robots/pam_documentation/doc/C1_real_robot.md

-# Using the real robot
+# How to: Using the real robot

 ## method 1: PAM Interface